begris/gocred/README.md

-# gocred - simple os based creential store
+# gocred - simple os based credential store
 gocred allows unified access to the OS specific native credential store.
 The credentials are stored with the service prefix `GOCRED`.